-Mandarin

 Are you interested in: Communicating with over half the world's population?
-Then, Mandarin is for you!
-China is an established world power and many businesses are looking to deal with China, so having a grasp of the language would make you highly employable.
-Hautlieu are partnered with Bayi school in Beijing.
-We have an annual visit from Bayi students as well as a cultural visit to China each year which includes a visit to Bayi.
+Then Mandarin is for you!
+China is an established world power and many businesses are looking to deal with China so having a grasp of the language would make you highly employable.
+Hautlieu are partnered with Bayi School in Beijing and regularly welcome Bayi students to Hautlieu as well as visiting China which includes a visit to Bayi.
 Imagine being able to chat to your new friends in Mandarin!

-Head of subject: Mrs Kelleher Exam board: HSK
+Head of subject: Mrs Kelleher

-Introduction to your subject
+Exam board: HSK

 Entry requirements for A Level: HSK 2 pass.